Lupinus brevicaulis

 Lupinus brevicaulis is a species of lupine known by the common names shortstem lupine and sand lupine.
-It is native to the southwestern United States and Great Basin area and into northern Mexico, where it grows in many types of sandy habitat.
+It is native to the southwestern United States, including Oregon, California, Nevada, Utah, Colorado, Arizona, and New Mexico, where it grows in many types of sandy habitat.

+Description

 This is a hairy annual herb growing nearly flat in a spread on the ground with a stem just a few centimeters long.
 An array of leaves encircles the base.
 Each palmate leaf is made up of 6 to 8 leaflets about a centimeter long and a few millimeters in width.
 The inflorescence is a petite spiral of flowers a few centimeters long just arising past the basal disc of leaves.
 Each flower is 6 to 8 millimeters long and bright blue in color, generally with a white or yellowish spot on its banner.
+It ranges from 5 to 10 centimeters in height.
+It grows from a taproot.
+The stems are absent.
+The leaves are in a basal tuft, and on petioles 1 to 7 centimeters long.
+There are 5 to 8 leaflets per leaf.
+The flowers are either purple-blue or white in color.
+They are in dense, nearly spherical clusters about 2 centimeters long.
+The clusters are held up on peduncles up to 6 centimeters long.
 The fruit is a hairy legume pod about a centimeter long containing 1 or 2 beanlike seeds.
+It usually blooms in May and June.

+in their youth, it is almost impossible to tell apart this species from L. kingii, but as they mature, L. kingii is a lot bigger in every aspect than L. brevicaulis.
+You can also tell them apart by L. brevicaulis's lack of stem.
+Another way to tell them apart is the length of the calyx lips.
+Flowering begins when the peduncle is very short.
+The cotyledons are light green, round, and persistent.

+Uses

+The crushed leaves are used as a liniment on boils.
+It is also used in the treatment of sterility.